Physical Properties of Hydrogen

 Position in Periodic Table and Bonding

-The ns1 electronic configuration hydrogen justifies the position in period-1 and group-1 with alkali metals family (lithium, sodium, potassium, rubidium, cesium, and francium) with very low ionization energy.
-Consider the other chemical facts, the electron configuration formula of hydrogen is just one electron short of the next noble gas helium and may be placed in group-17 with the halogen family that has very high electronegativity and affinity.
-Due to the presence of the half-filled valence electrons, hydrogen also placed group-14 with the carbon family by forming a wide number of the covalent chemical bonds with a wide range of polarity.
-The most common oxidation number of hydrogen = +1, but due to unique characteristics, it also shows -1 oxidation state to form LiH, NaH, CsH, CaH2 compound.
+The ns1 electronic configuration hydrogen justifies the position in period-1 and group-1 with the alkali metals family (lithium, sodium, potassium, rubidium, cesium, and francium) with very low ionization energy.
+Consider the other chemical facts, the electron configuration formula of hydrogen is just one electron short of the next noble gas helium and may be placed in group-17 with the halogen family (fluorine, chlorine, bromine, iodine) that has very high electronegativity and electron affinity.
+Due to the presence of the half-filled valence electrons, hydrogen also placed group-14 with the carbon family by forming a wide number of covalent chemical bonds with a wide range of polarity.
+The most common oxidation number of hydrogen = +1, but due to unique characteristics, it also shows -1 oxidation state to form LiH, NaH, CsH, CaH2 compounds.

 Chemical Properties of Atomic Hydrogen

 Hydrogen is the most abundant and unique type of chemical element that does not found free in the earth’s atmosphere and widely uses in everyday life.
 Because the kinetic energy at the earth’s temperature is sufficient to escape from the earth’s gravitational energy to decreasing the density of the hydrogen gas molecule.
-The molecular hydrogen is the very stable and nonreactive species due to high bond energy but the atomic form is the most reactive species and only one percent atomic forms are present in the H2 gas molecule.
+The molecular hydrogen is a very stable and nonreactive species due to high bond energy but the atomic form is the most reactive species, and only one percent of atomic forms are present in the H2 gas molecule.

 The half-life of the atomic form nearly 1 second at 0.2 mm pressure and huge specific heat uses for recombination about 432.6 kJ mol-1.
 Therefore, this process uses for high-temperature welding of metals tantalum and tungsten.
 Due to high reactivity, the atom functions as a strong reducing agent that reduces different types of common chemical compounds like ethylene, acetylene, hydrogen peroxide, and metal ions.
-Hydrogen atom absorbed energy to shift its valence electrons particles to different energy levels.
+Hydrogen atom absorbed energy to shift their valence electrons particles to different energy levels.
 The electrons in higher energy levels are relatively unstable and hence drop back to the lower energy level to produce the electromagnetic spectrum.